 Downsides to a Weber Kettle?

-The techniques listed below will help you vary up more than just the placement of wood and coals- but to bring out your kettle’s full potential.
+The techniques listed on the next page will help you vary up more than just the placement of wood and coals- but to bring out your kettle’s full potential.

 5It Does Direct Fire